shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 ## What's New

-### Updates - October 2021
+### Major Updates - October 2021

-- See the [`face_verification_feature`](https://github.com/shubham0204/FaceRecognition_With_FaceNet_Android/tree/face_verification_feature) for the face verification feature.
-Here, the app shows an UNKNOWN class for a face which isn't scanned from the images folder.
-See issue [#23](https://github.com/shubham0204/FaceRecognition_With_FaceNet_Android/issues/23) for detailed explanation of the problem a user faced.
+- The source of the FaceNet model is now [Sefik Ilkin Serengil](https://github.com/serengil)'s [DeepFace](https://github.com/serengil/deepface), a lightweight framework for face recognition and facial attribute analysis.
+  Hence, the users can now use two models, `FaceNet` and `FaceNet512`.

+- The app will now classify users, whose images **were not** scanned from the `images` folder, as `UNKNOWN`.
+  The app uses thresholds both for L2 norm and cosine similarity to achieve this functionality.

 - For requesting the `CAMERA` permission and access to the `images` folder, the request code is now handled by the system itself.
 See [Request app permissions](https://developer.android.com/training/permissions/requesting).